-- 1 If there is any significant aspect regarding corporate governance in the company or other companies in the group that has - 2 of the report, so long as it is relevant and not repetitive.
+- If there is any significant aspect regarding corporate governance in the company or other companies in the group that has not been included in other sections of this report, but which it is necessary to include to provide a more comprehensive and reasoned picture of the structure and governance practices in the company or its group, describe them briefly below. - This section may also be used to provide any other information, explanation or clarification relating to previous sections of the report, so long as it is relevant and not repetitive.